The Wayfarer’s Repose

 “There’s something on the roof.”

 “Well, the rhythm of the rain is different.
-Hollow at times.”
-He had just swung the door closed on the last stall when all four horses began to panic.
+Hollow at times.
+Like there are spaces” He had just swung the door closed on the last stall when all four horses began to panic.
 They whinnied and backed in their stalls.
 “Something has spooked them.
 Something is out there,” said Golar as his gaze traced across the rafters above him.

 It was Stephan that pulled him back in time.
 White clawed hands reached out of the rain.
 Both men went spiraling to the hay strewn floor.
 They looked up at the double doors and the storm and darkness beyond.
 For the longest moment nothing happened and the two of them watched the rain come down outside.
 Then shapes appeared in the darkness beyond.